416: Fire Maidens of Outer Space

 What color is your parachute?

-What Color Is Your Parachute? is a 1970 book by Richard Bolles that offered practical advice for job seekers.
-It is one of the best-selling books of all time, with more than 6 million copies in print.
+What Color Is Your Parachute? is a book by Richard Bolles that offers practical advice for job seekers.
+First published in 1970, it is revised annually, is published in 22 languages, and has sold over ten million copies.

 Let’s play the quiet game.

 The quiet game is a children’s game wherein kids or groups of kids compete to see who can remain silent for the longest period of time.
 It’s a big favorite among parents on long car trips.

 There are any number of Bass Lakes, but I’m going to go with the one in northern Minnesota.